 By the way, I was preparing an English-language version of our website long before that campaign.
 This is because we knew that it was almost impossible to receive donations from Japanese in the first place.

-- 4 Combustible or bulky waste, you are
+- 4 Treated as Combustible or Bulky Wastes

 - 8 Economic Crisis Since September 2016

-The Japanese don't donate.
+Perhaps you do not know this, but the fact is that the Japanese rarely donate money.
 I learned this lesson through my own experience.

-I had used the PayPal Donation service for about four years until shikin-kessai-ni-kansuru-horitsu (Payment Services Act) was enacted in April 2010.
-Through that service I was collecting donations to support my writing endeavors and other no-profit activities.
+I had used PayPal Donation service for about four years until shikin-kessai-ni-kansuru-horitsu (Act on Settlement of Funds) was enacted in April 2010.
+Through that service, I was raising funds for my writing and non-profit activities.

-But No donations at all, throughout the four years.
+However, this endeavor ended with no donations throughout the four years.

 A bitter experience over a dozen years ago.